- Extrovert or Introvert?

 “To cheat or not to cheat, that is the question Whether ’tis nobler to in the mind to suffer The sleepless nights of outrageous homework Or to take arms against a … Continue reading

-Recently I took my daughter to National Portfolio day in Dallas, where over 50 leading art colleges were present to review students’ art work – a sort of hotbed of creative students.
-My daughter quickly realized that while considered extremely … Continue reading
+A few years ago, my daughter and I visited the National Portfolio day in Dallas.
+Over fifty leading art colleges were present to review students’ art work – a sort of hotbed of the creative future.
+My daughter quickly realized … Continue reading